Olympics put British spy agencies under pressure

 "However there remains a question as to whether, once events began to unfold, the agencies should have anticipated the possibility that the unrest would spread quickly across the region."

-Last month, MI5 chief Jonathan Evans said in his first public speech for two years that al Qaeda militants were using countries which toppled dictators during the Arab Spring as bases to train radical British youths for attacks on Britain.
+Last month, MI5 chief Jonathan Evans warned in his first public speech for two years that al Qaeda militants were using countries which toppled leaders during the Arab Spring as bases to recruit Western youths for attacks on Britain.

 "The Security Service has reprioritised its work to enable them to counter potential threats from al Qaeda and its affiliates; (Irish) Republican dissidents; hostile states and others in the run-up to or during the Games," Rifkind said.